Creditor Lawsuits: What to Expect When the Case Is in Court

 Notices You'll Receive As Part of a Routine Collection Case

-In some courts, however, you will be notified of a settlement conference before the trial date.
+However, some courts will notify you of a settlement conference before the trial date.
 Be sure to attend the settlement conference or trial.

 If you move, notify the plaintiff and court of your address change.

-If yours isn't a routine debt collection case, or the creditor's lawyer wants to play the litigation game, a lot can happen between the time you file your answer and any counterclaim and the time you get a notice of the trial.
+If yours isn't a routine debt collection case, or the creditor's lawyer wants to play the litigation game, a lot can happen between when you file your answer and any counterclaim and when you get a notice of the trial.
 You might want to take the offensive with some of this, especially if you filed a counterclaim.

 Proceedings in a Collection Case

 Below is a brief description of the most common of these proceedings.
 It's difficult for someone without a lawyer to undertake them, but it's not impossible.
 (These descriptions aren't meant to be a detailed account of how to cope with court procedures.
-For that, you'll want to look at Nolo's Represent Yourself in Court by Paul Bergman and Sara Berman.)
+For that, again, see Nolo's Represent Yourself in Court by Paul Bergman and Sara Berman.)

 "Discovery" refers to the formal procedures parties use to get information and documents from each other and witnesses.
 The information is meant to help the party prepare for trial or settle the case.

 Don't expect the plaintiff to engage in discovery in routine debt collection cases where you don't have any defense.
-Discovery can be expensive, and, quite frankly, there is often nothing for the plaintiff to "discover."
+Discovery can be expensive, and, quite frankly, often, nothing is available for the plaintiff to "discover."
 You owe the money.
 You haven't paid.

 However, if you raise a solid affirmative defense or file a counterclaim, you and the plaintiff might want to engage in discovery.
 Here are brief definitions of the primary discovery methods.

 • Deposition.
 A proceeding in which a witness or party is asked to answer questions orally under oath.
 A court reporter is present and takes down the entire proceeding.
 If you schedule a deposition of someone, you'll probably have to pay for the court reporter, which can be very expensive.
-(To learn more, get a copy of Nolo's Deposition Handbook, by Paul Bergman and Albert Moore.)
+(Get a copy of Nolo's Deposition Handbook by Paul Bergman and Albert Moore to learn more.)

 • Interrogatories.
 Written questions one party sends to the other to be answered in writing under oath.